-Whether you’re a first-time homebuyer or a repeat shopper, the truth is, IDing your ideal mortgage begins with knowing exactly what you’re looking for in your next home and how much you can afford to spend.
-Are you married to the idea of living there happily ever after, or are you interested in a short-term fling?
+For first-time homebuyers and repeat shoppers alike, picking your ideal mortgage begins with knowing exactly what you’re looking for in your next home and how much you can afford to spend.
+Plus, you’ll probably want to consider factors like how long you may live in your home and what kind of down payment you can make.

 It may not be glamorous, but you can’t start your home search without some budgeting to figure out how much house you can actually afford.
 A good place to start is determining your debt-to-income ratio (DTI) by using our Home Affordability Calculator.